cyberark/conjur-sdk-java/CONTRIBUTING.md

 * Stands up a new instance of Conjur in a Docker environment, compiles the client, and runs the tests with Maven.

+`bin/build`
+* Used to compile & build a jar archive for the client.
+* Outputs the compiled version to `client/target`

 `bin/refresh_client`
 * Used to update the client with new changes to the OpenAPI Specification.
 * Pulls down the latest version of the spec and regenerates the client.